 The Manitoulin-Sudbury DSB offers in house training and also refers clients to other community agencies for training and services.
-These services include life skill development, skills training, employment readiness workshops, employment assessment/counseling and training subsidy programs.
+These services include life skills development, skills training, employment readiness workshops, employment assessment/counseling and training subsidy programs.
 Our integrated staffs are trained to offer the skills and training necessary to facilitate most of our employment programs.
 The Manitoulin-Sudbury DSB also provides funding for additional employment service program through other community agencies.

-A successful program that we have developed in partnership with Community Agencies is Focus for Change.
-Focus for Change is designed to engage the harder to serve clientele and is comprised of an in class life skills training with a work placement component.
+A successful program that we have developed in partnership with Community Agencies is Options / Focus for Change and Quick Start.
+These programs were designed to engage the harder to serve clientele in making positive changes in their lives and is comprised of an in class life skills training with a work placement component.